 Students who are assigned an out-of-school suspension shall not attend school or school activities on the day(s) of the suspension.
 Schoolwork for the day(s) missed in school may be turned in (on time) for credit.
-A readmission conference between the suspended student and the principal must be held before the student can return to class.
+A readmission conference between the suspended student and the dean of students may be held before the student can return to class.
 Parental attendance at the conference is strongly recommended.